Searching for a scholarship?

 The Bladen Community College Ambassador Annual Scholarship

-The Bladen Community College Foundation awards scholarships annually to three or four students who display leadership ability and who will represent the college throughout the school year at various functions and activities.
+The Bladen Community College Foundation awards scholarships annually to four students who display leadership ability and who will represent the college throughout the school year at various functions and activities.
 The scholarships provide for partial payment of tuition, books, and fees.

 The Bladen Community College Faculty Senate Endowed Scholarship